mincrmatt12/elan-spi-fingerprint/README.md

 If the driver complains it can't find an `spidev` device, you either don't have the right ACPI id set, or need to install the udev rules in `udev/99-elan-spi.rules`.

 If the prototype works, you can try using the libfprint driver.
 Make sure you build it with `-D drivers=all`.

+**NOTE: the old branches `elan-spi` and `elan-spi-s530fn` are going to get phased out in favour of `elan-spi-new`.** `elan-spi-new` should theoretically be working for _all_ the devices that work on the prototype, but due to some upstream nonsense in libfprint (which will probably be resolved very soon) requires manual tweaking to test.
+If you want to try it (and in theory it'll work better since it does stuff like scaling the output image) see the comments [here](https://github.com/mincrmatt12/libfprint/issues/1#issuecomment-813842140)

 ## Prototype